July 1, 2012

 The Eisenhower Memorial Incites a Gehry Resistance

-Having won the commission for the Eisenhower Memorial, the architect finds himself under attack by right-wing culture warriors.
+The architect finds himself under attack by right-wing culture warriors.

 Eisenhower Memorial Commission